from Beer Stein to Masskrug everything you need for your Oktoberfest

 In 1960, the last horse race took place at the Oktoberfest, but it returned in 2010 for the 200th anniversary.
 The organizers and participants were dressed in historical clothing and befitting the theme, a "Historical Wiesn" was held in the Southern part of the Theresienwiese.

-Whether in the past or today, one thing has remained the same - when drinking beer from the Masskrug (large beer mug) at the Oktoberfest, you have to say “Prost!”
-And that's exactly what we'll be talking about in our next blog.
+Whether in the past or today, one thing has always remained the same: when drinking beer from the Masskrug (large beer mug) at Oktoberfest, you have to say "Prost."